vitest-dev/vitest/docs/api/index.md

   })
   ```

-  Sometimes it is very usefull to run `only` tests, in a certain file ignoring all other tests from the whole test suite, which polute the output.
+  Sometimes it is very useful to run `only` tests in a certain file, ignoring all other tests from the whole test suite, which pollute the output.

   In order to do that run `vitest` with specific file containing the tests in question.
   ```